3 for Bedroom C: Plot

-Ann Haven (Swanson), an aging movie actress, receives an urgent wire demanding that she immediately return to Hollywood to star in a new film.
+Ann Haven, an aging movie actress, receives an urgent wire demanding that she immediately return to Hollywood to star in a new film.

 She is not thrilled with the idea, but decides to go anyway.
-She plans to leave New York for Los Angeles by train, bringing along her bold young daughter, Barbara (Janine Perreau).
+She plans to leave New York for Los Angeles by train, bringing along her bold young daughter, Barbara.

 Unfortunately, the train is full so they have no choice but to stow away in a sleeping compartment.

-The berth belongs to a shy and introverted biochemistry professor from Harvard, Ollie J. Thrumm (James Warren).
+The berth belongs to a shy and introverted biochemistry professor from Harvard, Ollie J. Thrumm.
 He ends up boarding the train in Chicago.
-Romance and complications ensue — including havoc from Ann's agent Johnny Pizer (Fred Clark, who was also in Sunset Blvd.).
+Romance and complications ensue — including havoc from Ann's agent Johnny Pizer, (who was also in Sunset Boulevard).